-We are delighted to announce that the Shankly Hotel are our new sponsors for the coming year!
+We are delighted to announce that the Shankly Hotel are joining Bowker BMW as our headline sponsors for the coming year!

 Shankly Hotel Announces Sponsorship of Sir Tom Finney Preston Soccer Centre

 The new £15M Shankly Hotel Preston which is due to open in June of this year, has today confirmed its first major sponsorship ahead of its opening in 2019.

 The Shankly Hotel Preston has today confirmed it is to sponsor the Preston based community football charity the SIR TOM FINNEY PRESTON SOCCER CENTRE.

 The deal was negotiated following discussions between Christopher “William Shankly” Carline – the Grandson of Bill Shankly OBE – and Peter Mason BEM Founder & Chair of the Sir Tom Finney Preston Soccer Centre.

 The sponsorship will see the Shankly Hotel Preston sponsor and support STFPSC to assist in the development of grass roots community football across Preston.
 The STFPSC was set up as a non profit making community soccer project to provide high quality FA charter standard football and coaching for able bodied and disabled children and adults.
 The project was the brainchild of Peter Mason – a former Police Chief Superintendent with the Greater Manchester Police and his wife Kathleen Mason, who in 2015 was recognised for her work with the centre as the FA/McDonalds “Volunteer Of The Year.”

 The sponsorship is a key part of The Shankly Hotel’s commitment to the local community across Preston under its CSR (corporate social responsibility) mandate.
 The ethics and values of the hotel are those very same qualities and traits which the legendary Bill Shankly was renowned for and held dearly throughout his playing and managerial career.